jhades/angularjs-gulp-example/readme.md

 The build is as simple as possible (less than 100 lines excluding comments), but still includes all the features that an AngularJs project will most likelly need:

 * integration with bower - to ensure all the latest dependencies are present
-* SASS (with source maps) - for building more maintainable stylesheets
+* SASS (with source maps) - for building more maintainable stylesheets.
+The plugin used uses libsass and does not introduce a dependency in the Ruby tool chain
 * cache busting - to prevent cache problems in all environments, dev tools opened or closed, etc.
 * template cache pre-population - to prevent that each template causes one extra HTTP request
 * jshint - the de-facto Javascript code quality checker